jaccovanschaik/Sudoku/README.md

 cells have been filled, or no solution could be found.

-The available values for each row, column and 3x3 square are kept as bitmasks (bit 0 set means 1 is still available, bit 1 set means 2 is still available etc.) This allows us to use bitwise ANDs over the available values for a row, column and square to quickly find the available values for a given cell.
+The available values for each row, column and 3x3 square are kept as bitmasks (if bit 0 is set then 1 is still available, if bit 1 is set then 2 is still available etc.) This allows us to use bitwise ANDs over the available values for a row, column and square to quickly find the available values for a given cell.

 A number of sudokus are provided, some solvable using only step 1, some